late-bloomer82/Battleship/README.md

 3. Object-Oriented Programming (OOP)
 4. JS compares arrays by reference(memory location) not by content
 5. Commit more often.
 I'm being too lazy with it
+6. I need to read the official docs more often.